Artificial intelligence and copyright: India

 Indian copyright law provides fair use exceptions for scientific research, but lacks specific provisions for commercial AI training models.
 Unlike the EU and UK, India has not established TDM provisions that explicitly address commercial AI systems.
 This regulatory uncertainty became apparent in 2024 when Asian News International (ANI) sued OpenAI for using its content to train AI models without authorization.
 While OpenAI offered an opt-out policy that ANI used in October 2024 to block AI scrapers, ANI claimed this measure was ineffective since their content remained available through content syndication.
 The case also highlighted jurisdictional challenges, as OpenAI argued it was not subject to Indian law because its servers and training operations were located outside the country.

 Copyright infringing AI outputs

 Generative AI models may produce outputs that are virtually identical to images from their training set.

-The research paper from which this example was taken was able to produce similar replications for only 0.03% of training images.
+The photograph on the left of Anne Graham Lotz was included in Stable Diffusion's training set; the image on the right was generated by Stable Diffusion using the prompt Anne Graham Lotz.
+The research paper from which this example was taken was able to produce similar replications for 0.03% of training images.